From Awkward Tone to Polished Writing: AI Keyboards for Workplace Communication

 Type "I wanted to follow up" and the keyboard might suggest completing it with "on our conversation from yesterday" or "regarding the proposal we discussed."
 These aren't random predictions—they're contextually relevant completions based on common workplace communication patterns.

 I tested this myself for a week.
-My average email composition time on mobile dropped from about 3 minutes to under 2 minutes.
-That might not sound like much, but when you're sending 20-30 messages a day, it adds up to over 30 minutes saved daily.
+My average email composition time on mobile dropped from about 3 minutes to under 90 seconds.
+That might not sound like much, but when you're sending 20-30 messages a day, it adds up to nearly an hour saved daily.
+Multiply that across a team, and you're looking at serious productivity gains.

 The speed comes from reducing decision fatigue.
 You're not constantly asking yourself "is this phrased right?" or "should I rewrite this?"
 The keyboard handles the polish, and you handle the content.
-AI keyboard apps for professionals 2025 edition specifically optimize for this kind of efficiency.
+Modern AI keyboard apps for professionals specifically optimize for this kind of efficiency, and the 2026 versions are even faster with on-device processing that works offline.

 Modern AI keyboards let you create custom writing assistants for specific workplace situations.
 Need to respond to customer complaints?
 There's an assistant for that.
 Writing technical documentation?
 Different assistant.
 Casual team updates?
 Another one.